Transportation Impact Analysis (TIA) Guidelines

 - VTA TIA Guidelines – October 2014 – Appendices only

-For a more accessible version of these documents or if your assistive technology requires a different format, please contact Robert Swierk, Senior Transportation Planner, at (408)321-5949 and we will try to accommodate you.
+For an accessible version of these documents or if your assistive technology requires a different format, please contact Robert Swierk, Senior Transportation Planner, at (408)321-5949 and we will try to accommodate you.